 Each year an international consortium of outstanding business schools from around the world organise a prestigious and unique summer school for advanced management (ESSAM).

 Every summer ESSAM attracts MBA students from all over the world for a two-week intensive programme consisting of lectures, workshops, a consulting project and company visits.

 Now in its 32nd year, ESSAM will again be hosted by the University of Glasgow Adam Smith Business School - a fitting legacy as the first ESSAM took place here in 1988.

 Date: Sunday 23 June to Saturday 6 July 2019

 Location: Crichton Campus, Dumfries, DG1 4ZL

 Category: MBA summer school is open to currently registered MBA students only

 The truly international aspect of ESSAM is underlined by the diversity of participants' backgrounds, cultures and nationalities.
 In recent years, business life has undergone tremendous changes.
 However, no matter how extensive the changes have been, and still are, individuals remain one of the most essential cornerstones of organisations across the world.
 It is therefore very important that people with diverse cultural backgrounds are given the opportunity to meet and share their work experience.
 ESSAM offers such an opportunity for MBA students to work together and explore the opportunities of the future in an international environment.
 They will also benefit from gaining a valuable and expanded network of professional contacts.

-Want to hear more?
-This is what our ESSAM 2018 students had to say.
-Watch our ESSAM 2019 video.
-Participation in ESSAM is particularly valuable to part-time MBA students as it allows you to compress some of the elective courses into two weeks.
+Participation in ESSAM is particularly valuable to part-time MBA students as it allows them to compress some of Elective courses into two weeks.